mcsix/xela-server-ros/README.md

 This package is released As Is and under GNU GPL v3 license.
 ## Purpose
 This package is used to convert XELA Server packets into ROS Service messages.
+> __Note__ this package acts as a middle-ware for the main XELA Server software.
+Please see [xela.lat-d5.com](https://xela.lat-d5.com/) for download information
 ## Warnings
 ROS has limits on how many messages it is able to send per second, which can be a lot less than what the server app does.
 Therefore this app has to dump excess messages by overwriting the buffer.
 There are several residual parts from initial closed source module with confidential parts stripped out.